Dr-Ake/Rimworld-Lantern-Core-Mod/LanternsCore_ModBuilder/README.md

 This folder is a standalone, no-install HTML app for generating a hero gear add-on mod that depends on LanternsCore.

+For the full, detailed instructions, read:
+- `LanternsCore_ModBuilder/Guide.md`

 ## How to use (Windows)

 1) Open `LanternsCore_ModBuilder/index.html` in Edge or Chrome.